getsentry/gitbot/README.md

 **NOTE**: We assume you have the backend running on your localhost (see steps on section above).

-**NOTE**: By default, the development set up will push changes to [getsentry-test-repo](https://github.com/getsentry/getsentry-test-repo).
-To test against another repo you can use the env variable `DEPLOY_REPO` in order to point to a different repo you have write access to.
-In order for this to work, such repo needs `bin/bump-sentry` and `cloudbuild.yaml` from the getsentry repo.

 In order to test Github changes through your local set up you need to follow these steps:

 - Run `docker compose up --build -e DRY_RUN=False`